Pocahontas Family Tree

 Find Your Own Descent from Pocahontas

 - Jane Rolfe, sister of Thomas Rolfe and daughter of Pocahontas.
 No such person.
 Pocahontas had one son, Thomas Rolfe, and no daughters.
 The only Jane Rolfe was the daughter of Thomas.
 John Rolfe did have a couple of daughters by other wives.
-His first wife bore him Bermuda Rolfe, who died in infancy.
+His first wife bore him a daughter, who died in infancy on Bermuda island.
 His third wife bore him Elizabeth Rolfe; knowledge of Elizabeth after the age of four was lost with the destruction of early Henrico County records.
 Neither daughter was a Pocahontas descendant – it was John Rolfe's second wife who was Pocahontas.

 - Extra children of Thomas Rolfe?
 Actually, there could have been.
 These stories are intriguing, and plausible to varying degrees.
 Only his daughter Jane Rolfe is undisputed, and there is very little documentation on her.
 There are proponents of a second daughter, Anne Rolfe, by what would have been Thomas' first wife in England, who married an Elwyn and had numerous descendants.
 Some items said to have belonged to Pocahontas, such as her earrings, were passed down in the family for years.
 That claim has been accepted by the Pocahontas Foundation.

 - The "mysterious" Bollings a.k.a. "blue" Bollings, twelve extra children of Maj.
 John Bolling and Elizabeth Blair.
 Alas!
-A most numerous and enthusiastic branch of the family, but probably no relation.
+A most numerous and enthusiastic contingent, but actually no relation.
 Maj.
 John Bolling and Elizabeth Blair had seven children who survived to adulthood, and another eleven who died as infants.
 The "blue" Bollings are yet another twelve children.
-That claim has been rejected by the Pocahontas Foundation.
-In those days, it took nine months to make a baby, so the "blue" Bollings must have had a different mother.
+That claim has been rejected by the Pocahontas Foundation, using standard genealogical methods.
+Paternal DNA tests concur that they are not Pocahontas descendants, and also show that they are several distinct, unrelated familes.

 - John 1737-179?